Skip to content

 Veterinary Diagnostics

-The veterinary diagnostics market is a key component to companion animal and livestock health and can aid in the detection of diseases as well as having valuable role in biosurveillance of diseases.
+The veterinary diagnostics market plays a key role in companion animal and livestock health, as well as playing an important role in biosurveillance and public health.

 veterinary diagnostics